grackle-project/grackle/doc/source/Python.rst

 .. rubric:: Footnotes

 .. [#f1] When you want to overwrite a flag in a CMake build, we generally encourage use of CMake-specific counterparts to environment variables (e.g. prefer passing ``-DCMAKE_C_COMPILER=<blah>`` on the command-line to exporting ``CC=<blah>``), since the former has precedence and is more case.
-         However, in this case of driving a python build (that internally creates a CMake build, installs the products, and cleans up the build-directory), the use of environment variables is somewhat more common.
+         However, in this case of driving a python build (that internally creates a CMake build, installs the products, and cleans up the build directory), the use of environment variables is somewhat more common.
          Plus, the flags follow fairly standard Unix conventions.